Oblizor/fisa-pontaj-campanie/README.md

 The script scans the `data` folder and prints hours per day for each worker.
 Adjust the `--from` and `--to` dates to cover weekly, monthly, or custom ranges.
 Use `--dir <path>` to analyze a different data directory.

 If no entries match the period, it outputs `No activity found for selected period.`

+Run `node report.js --help` to view all available options.